 By default, Advanced Scheduler monitors the executions of your scheduled tasks.
-If applicable, for each task the numbed of failed executions in the last 24 hours is indicated in the Advanced Scheduler dashboard .
-In addition, for every task an alert e-mail is sent on the first failed execution each day.
+If applicable, for each task the number of failed executions in the last 24 hours is indicated in the Advanced Scheduler dashboard .
+In addition, for every task an email notification is sent on the first failed execution each day.

 Note that the successful or failed execution of your task depends on the process exit code (sometimes referred to as a return status or exit status), so make sure your process is exiting properly.
 When the process exits with code 0, the execution is considered successful.
 Anything else is treated as a failed execution.